-When it comes to turkey hunting, I love turkey hunting the most because it’s a vocal type of hunting.
-Birds are gobbling and you’re going after where turkeys are gobbling.
+When it comes to hunting, I love turkey hunting the most because it’s very vocal.
+Birds are gobbling and you’re going where the turkeys are gobbling.
 I love the vocalness of it.
 You can just literally be walking and calling.
-But a lot of people don’t know what to do when birds aren’t being vocal for whatever reason and how to actually hunt them.
+However, a lot of people don’t know what to do when birds aren’t being vocal for whatever reason or how to actually hunt them.

 We’ve had numerous birds this spring already where we have done plenty of calling and all of sudden, bam, there is a tom at 70 yards and they didn’t gobble once.
 A lot of times people will set up in spots, they will call, they won’t hear anything, they’ll get up and go, and as they get up and go they’ll bust a bird as they’re walking out or they’ll see something else that was coming in.
 It’s just about patience.
 It really is the number one thing that I can stress here when birds aren’t gobbling.

 You want to also be mobile.
 So what we’ll do oftentimes when birds aren’t gobbling like today, we’ll set up in a spot we know birds frequent, we’ll call and we’ll sit there for an hour.
 If nothing shows up we might move 100 yards and do the same thing, or we’ll pick spots and sit there for a few hours if we know we see the birds there all the time.

 So those are a couple of things to be thinking about.
 The biggest thing that I can stress is patience.
 Just because a bird isn’t gobbling doesn’t mean he’s not coming into you.
 You can still hunt them by scouting and running trail cameras, all that good stuff.
 If you can be in an area where you know toms frequently, you can still be in the game.

 At the Ranch – Turkey: How To Setup For Roost Hunts

 At the Ranch – Turkey: Benefits Of Turkey Scouting